-The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education.
+The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education. ^(Core)

+- 1.8.a.
+The program must be based in a neonatal intensive care unit (NICU) at the primary clinical site. ^(Core) - 1.8.a.1.
+Facilities and equipment in that unit must be those of an up-to-date NICU, available 24 hours a day, and appropriately staffed and equipped to meet the needs of the program. ^(Core) - 1.8.b.
+The perinatal service must have facilities and equipment that are appropriate for high-risk newborn resuscitation. ^(Core) - 1.8.c.
+Facilities and services, including a comprehensive laboratory, pathology, and imaging, must be available. ^(Core) - 1.8.d.
+The primary clinical site must include laboratories that provide complete and prompt evaluation and support. ^(Core) - 1.8.e.
+The primary clinical site must include bedside pediatric imaging and electroencephalogram (EEG) services for patients, available at all times. ^(Core) - 1.8.f.
+An adequate number and variety of neonatal patients must be available to provide fellows with sufficient education and experience in the management of such patients. ^(Core) - 1.8.f.1.
+There must be a sufficient number and variety of high-risk obstetrical patients to provide sufficient education and experience in identifying high-risk pregnancies and evaluating fetal well-being and maturation. ^(Core) - 1.8.g.
+A sufficient number of discharged infants must be available in a NICU follow-up clinic to ensure an appropriate longitudinal outpatient experience for each fellow.
 (Core)

-- 1.8.a.
-The program must provide access to outpatient infusion facilities.
-(Core) - 1.8.b.
-Facilities and services, including a comprehensive laboratory, pathology, and imaging, must be available.
-(Core) - 1.8.c.
-The program must have access to laboratories in order to perform testing specific to pediatric hematology-oncology.
-(Core) - 1.8.d.
-An adequate number and variety of both hematologic and oncologic patients ranging in age from newborn through young adulthood must be available to provide a broad experience for the fellows.
-(Core) - 1.8.e.
-A sufficient number of patients must be available in inpatient and outpatient settings to meet the educational needs of the program.
-(Core) - 1.9.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - 1.9.a. access to food while on duty; (Core) - 1.9.b. safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)
+- 1.9.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - 1.9.a. access to food while on duty; ^(Core) - 1.9.b. safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; ^(Core)